M.A.T. Secondary Education - STEM

 PROGRAM DELIVERY MODEL

-The M.A.T. in Secondary Education STEM program is offered at Mercer’s Macon campus.
+The M.A.T. in Secondary Education STEM program is offered on Mercer’s Macon campus, and students are admitted once per year in May.
 Classes are delivered through traditional classroom instruction with some hybrid instruction components.
 The program begins once a year in the summer (May) and is designed to be completed in four semesters: Summer, Fall, Spring and Summer.